ShahroodRC/WRO2025-FE-ShahroodRC/README.md

   2. Solder Red to Pixy 5V, Blue to GND, Yellow to SDA, Green to SCL.
   3. Insulate White and Black wires with electrical tape.
   4. Test connections with a multimeter before powering on.
 > ⚠️ *All unused wires were safely insulated to prevent short circuits.
-The electrical integrity of the system was validated using both multimeter and long-duration load testing.*
+The electrical integrity of the system was validated using both a multimeter and long-duration load testing.*
 - **Heat and Overload Protection**: The EV3 Brick includes internal thermal sensors and current-limiting features, protecting against overheating or short circuits during prolonged operation.

 #### 🌬️ Cooling System: Fan for Thermal Management